DIY Velvet Pumpkins and Stuffed Pumpkins

 Fill with the pellets no more than 2/3 full.
 Fold the top closure and sew together.

 Once sewn, twist the top into a swirl.
 Hold the swirl in place by adding a few stitches.
 This is important, the twist gives the pumpkin that signature twisted top you see in purchased high-end velvet pumpkins.

 Add the Pumpkin Stem

-Add the pumpkin stem using not glue, making sure to get glue along the edges of the stem and attach to the pumpkin hiding the gathering stitches.
+Add the pumpkin stem using hot glue.
+Make sure to apply the glue along the edges of the stem and attach the stem to the pumpkin so that it hides the gathering stitches on top.

 The stuffed ones are much better for filling baskets or standing up individually.
-Here are some satin stuffed pumpkins with silver stems I made for last fall.
+These neutral pumpkins are stuffed and made with simple branch stems.